HimaVarshaSalana/Face_recognition/README.md

 7. Upon Successful Verification of your face the payment confirmation window opens and the payments are done!
 8. You may choose different payment optons like qrcode , mobile transfer , banktransfer
 9. You also have features like mobilerecharege ,bill payments

-Requirements:

-(To use the facepay.py outside) Please note that facepay.py is not used anywhere in the project.
-It is a file I created to use face recognition in python.
-The following Python modules/packages have to be installed in your System:

-1. cmake
-2. dlib
-3. wheel
-4. face_recognition
-5. opencv-python
-6. django-credit-cards (for database models )